aheld/ts-bowling-kata/Readme.md

 Don't forget to refactor tests, using production code to make sure that tests are still valid.

 open [instructions.mdx](https://aheld.github.io/ts-bowling-kata/public/)
-Run `npm run instructions` to view instructions locally in a browser, but its really not worth the compile time.
+Run `npm run instructions` to view instructions locally in a browser Run `npm run instructions:build` to build instructions (gh-pages branch has to be manually updated)

 ## No reading ahead!